gwu-libraries/ereserves-cloudfront-app/README.md

 - Cognito can be configured for SSO using OpenAthens or Microsoft Azure as the IdP.
 - The Lambda@Edge functions dispatch authentication to the Cognito User Pool defined as part of this template.
 - Content from the S3 bucket is served to authenticated users via CloudFront's distributed caches.
+- Optionally, a separate lambda function generates an inventory list (in JSON) and can be invoked on a trigger whenever files are added or removed from the bucket, in order to provide a browsable file interface.

 For architecture details, see the [source repository](https://github.com/aws-samples/cloudfront-authorization-at-edge/tree/master?tab=readme-ov-file#deploying-the-solution).